 With CloudApp, you have the option to record up to 15 seconds of your full screen or part of your screen.

-- You simply have to click “GIF” to record an animated GIF
+- To start, click “GIF” to record an animated GIF

 - Select the portion of your computer screen that you want to record